AmirrezaFarnamTaheri/MassConfigMerger/README.md

 ## Testing

-Run `pytest` to execute the test suite. **The package must be installed in editable mode with the development extras**, otherwise running the tests will raise `ModuleNotFoundError` when modules like `massconfigmerger` or the testing tools themselves are missing.
-Install the runtime and development dependencies using the `dev` extras or the convenience requirements file:
+Run the tests with `pytest`.
+Install the project in editable mode with the development extras first to ensure all dependencies are available.
+Skipping this step will result in `ModuleNotFoundError` when modules like `massconfigmerger` or the testing tools are missing.
+You can use the convenience requirements file
+instead:

 ```bash
 pip install -e .[dev]